Tobruk (1967 film): Shooting

 It was photographed in Technicolor using the Techniscope format, and shot in Almería, Spain and the Glamis Sand Dunes in the Imperial Valley, of southern California in the United States.
 The film had a budget of US$6 million.

 Technical advice and assistance was provided by the 40th Armored Division ("Grizzly") of the California Army National Guard.

 In the convoy heading to Tobruk the trucks used are actually M135 and M54, while the Sd.Kfz.
 7's are American M3 halftracks with altered bodies.
 The tanks in the Italian column are in fact M48 Pattons.

 Producer Gene Corman would again use Tobruk's Nazi occupation as the background in his 1990 parody film A Man Called Sarge, although this time set during the Second Battle of El Alamein, in late 1942.

+Reception

+Filmink argued "there’s annoyingly no mention of Australians."

 Use of footage

 The 1971 war film Raid on Rommel, directed by Henry Hathaway and starring Richard Burton, made extensive use of combat footage from Tobruk and also featured a very similar story-line about a British commando force infiltrating enemy lines and raiding the Afrika Korps supply bases.